amir111/Data_Science_Assignment_17/README.md

 CSC 339 (Programming Languages) OR Programming experience (Instructor Permission Required)

 ## Required Text
 There is no required text for the course.
 Class slides will be available for download.
-Suggested textbooks are: 1) Building Machine Learning Systems with Python (Richert and Coelho), 2) Data Science from Stratch (Joel Grus)
+Suggested textbooks are: 1) Building Machine Learning Systems with Python (Richert and Coelho), 2) Data Science from Scratch (Joel Grus)

 ## Course Overview
 This course is highly interactive and based on the problem-based learning philosophy; students are expected to make use of said technologies to design highly scalable systems that can process and analyze Big Data for a variety of scientific, social, and environmental challenges.